Lamar Walker: Club

 On 29 January 2021, Walker signed with Miami FC of the USL Championship.

+Walker moved back to Portmore United in his native Jamaica in 2022, after winning the domestic Lynk Cup, he made a move to the United Arab Emirates to First Division club Al Dhaid.

 International

-He debuted internationally in his national youth team with the Jamaica U22 team for the 2019 Pan-American Games in Peru.
+He debuted internationally in his national youth team with the Jamaica U22 team for the 2019 Pan American Games in Peru.

 On 12 October 2019, he made his senior debut with 2–0 victory against Aruba in the CONCACAF Nations League.

-On 15 October 2019, Walker scored his first goal for Jamaica against Aruba and won 2 consecutive games with a 0–6 victory in the CONCACAF Nations League.
+On 15 October 2019, Walker scored his first goal for Jamaica against Aruba and won two consecutive games with a 0–6 victory in the CONCACAF Nations League.